James Webb Space Telescope: Bright early galaxies

-Within two weeks of the first Webb images, several preprint papers described a wide range of high redshift and very luminous (presumably large) galaxies believed to date from 235 million years (z=16.7) to 280 million years after the Big Bang, far earlier than previously known.
+Within two weeks of the first Webb images, several preprint papers described a wide range of high-redshift, very luminous (presumably large) galaxies believed to date back to 235 million years (z=16.7) to 280 million years after the Big Bang, far earlier than previously known.
 On 17 August 2022, NASA released a large mosaic image of 690 individual frames taken by the NIRCam on Webb of numerous very early galaxies.
 Some early galaxies observed by Webb like CEERS-93316, which was believed to have an estimated photometric redshift of approximately z=16.7 corresponding to 235.8 million years after the Big Bang, are high redshift galaxy candidates.
 However, for CEERS-93316 specifically, a later spectroscopic redshift measurement revealed a more accurate redshift value of approximately z=4.91.
 In September 2022, primordial black holes were proposed as explaining these unexpectedly large and early galaxies.
 In May 2024, the JWST identified the most distant known galaxy, JADES-GS-z14-0, seen just 290 million years after the Big Bang, corresponding to a redshift of 14.32.
 Part of the JWST Advanced Deep Extragalactic Survey (JADES), this discovery highlights a galaxy significantly more luminous and massive than expected for such an early period.
 Detailed analysis using JWST's NIRSpec and MIRI instruments revealed this galaxy's remarkable properties, including its significant size and dust content, challenging current models of early galaxy formation.

+November 2025 JWST observations confirmed an actively growing supermassive black hole within a "little red dot" galaxy named CANUCS-LRD-z8.6.

+In late 2025, JWST observations of high-redshift "little red dots" (LRDs) and early galaxies provided constraints favoring the existence of massive black hole seeds over standard stellar-remnant models.
+In August 2025, Juodžbalis et al. reported a direct dynamical mass measurement of a black hole in a strongly lensed LRD galaxy UHZ1 at redshift z=7.04, finding a central mass of about 50 million solar masses, outweighing its galaxy's stars.
+The authors describe it as consistent with formation in the early universe.
+Subsequently, Tripodi et al. identified an active galactic nucleus in the LRD "CANUCS-LRD-z8.6" at about z=8.6, containing a roughly 10^{8} solar mass black hole that had grown rapidly before its host galaxy established significant stellar mass, consistent with extremely early formation or direct collapse.
+Concurrently, Chavez Ortiz et al. presented evidence for an active ~10^{7.2} solar mass black hole in the galaxy GHZ2 at z=12.34, less than 400 million years after the Big Bang — the most distant black hole identified to date — further challenging standard accretion limits and supporting rapid formation mechanisms.